benjamin-robertson/observium/README.md

     custom_ssl_key  => '/opt/observium/ssl/key.pem',
 }
 ```
-2. Setup Observium without managaging Firewall or Apache (Note: you will need to configure apache manually or with another Puppet module)
+2. Setup Observium without managing Firewall or Apache (Note: you will need to configure apache manually or with another Puppet module)
 ```
 class { 'observium':
     manage_fw     => false,
     manage_apache => false,
 }
 ```
-3. Setup Observium on RHEL local specify repo and install location of Observium, can also be performed with Hiera.
+3. Setup Observium on RHEL, specifying local repo and install location of Observium, can also be performed with Hiera.
-If your EPEL was hosted at myrepo.local
+If your EPEL was hosted at myrepo.local and you saved the observium installer under /tmp
 ```
 $my_repo = { 'epel' => {
     'ensure'   => 'present',